typestack/class-validator/README.md

-validator.isBoolean(value); // Checks if a given value is a real boolean. validator.isDate(value); // Checks if a given value is a real date. validator.isString(value); // Checks if a given value is a real string. validator.isNumber(value); // Checks if a given value is a real number. validator.isInt(value); // Checks if value is an integer.
+validator.isBoolean(value); // Checks if a given value is a real boolean. validator.isDate(value); // Checks if a given value is a real date. validator.isString(value); // Checks if a given value is a real string. validator.isArray(value); // Checks if a given value is an array. validator.isNumber(value); // Checks if a given value is a real number. validator.isInt(value); // Checks if value is an integer.